From Neanderthals to Millennials, discover what it means to be human.

 Customize your Bachelors of Arts in Anthropology degree

-You can add additional areas of expertise to your degree by including one or more of the minors available to all Waterloo students.
+You can also include one or more of the minors available to all Waterloo students.
 Popular areas of focus for Anthropology students include French, History, and Sexuality, Marriage and Family Studies.

 What can you do with a degree in Anthropology?